bjatkin/KISSjs/README.md

  - [ ] Move the JS Parse to it's own module to clean up the naming
  - [ ] It would be nice to make certian sections of HTML render differently depending on if a property is provided (e.g. if you provide and href have a link icon otherwise don't)
             Potential syntax is < if:href > ...</>... < else:href >...</>
- - [ ] Having some way to import a component and then instantly instance it would be nice Potential syntax < component src="only_once.html" init atrib="test" ></>
+ - [x] Having some way to import a component and then instantly instance it would be nice Potential syntax < component src="only_once.html" atrib="test" ></>
  - [ ] Support for CSS animations and the ULR function
  - [ ] If you only pass in a single text node as a parameter default to filling all template values with that value e.g. (< chip > TEST </> is the same as < chip label="TEST"></> )